 It is important to note that progesterone receptors can also act as target cells for many other regulatory molecules.
 For instance, breast, bone, and uterine cells that react to progesterone hormones can accept messages from estrogen and androgen hormones.

 Similar to estrogen, the metabolism of progesterone takes place mainly in the liver.
 It is here that progesterone metabolites are conjugated and then subsequently excreted in urine.

 Other organs contributing to progesterone metabolism are the brain, kidneys, endometrium, myometrium, and mammary gland.

 High progesterone levels or reabsorption of progesterone back into the body can occur if the excretion process malfunctions.
 This, consequently, evokes a hormonal imbalance, causing a myriad of symptoms.

-Nonetheless, even though most people associate progesterone with its reproductive functions, the hormone has an array of other functions.
-Continue reading to learn more unique, little-known facts about progesterone's various roles and effects in the body.
+Nonetheless, even though most people associate progesterone with its reproductive functions, the hormone has a variety of other functions.
+Continue reading to learn more extensive information about progesterone roles and effects in the body.